Online Learning and Coverage of Unknown Fields Using Random-Feature Gaussian Processes: Conclusion

 \section{Conclusion}

-This paper puts forth ORC (Algorithm \ref{alg:SLAC}), a framework that integrates O-RFGP and Voronoi-based coverage control to enable a team of robots to learn an unknown density function and achieve efficient spatial coverage.
-Under mild assumptions, we provide regret analysis to theoretically guarantee the performance of the proposed framework in time-invariant settings, whose effectiveness is demonstrated through simulations.
-This framework also shows promise in efficient learning and coverage of unknown time-varying spatial fields, as demonstrated in additional simulations and a physical experiment.
-As a general framework, ORC can be extended with alternative sampling strategies to further improve performance in complex and dynamic environments.
+This paper proposes ORC (Algorithm \ref{alg:SLAC}), a framework that integrates O-RFGP and Voronoi-based coverage control to enable a team of robots to learn an unknown density function and achieve efficient spatial coverage.
+To the best of our knowledge, we provide, for the first time, a regret-based theoretical analysis that guarantees the performance of online learning–aided coverage control in time-invariant settings.
+The effectiveness of ORC is validated through simulations, and its strong potential in handling time-varying density fields is further demonstrated through additional simulations and a physical experiment, confirming its capability for real-time learning and coverage.

 \begin{appendices}